Google unveils smartphone with 3D sensors

 "The goal of Project Tango is to give mobile devices a human-scale understanding of space and motion.

-"We're ready to put early prototypes into the hands of developers that can imagine the possibilities and help bring those ideas into reality," it added.
+developers that can imagine the possibilities and help bring those ideas

-'Smart' technology Various firms, including Google, have been looking at developing niche technology.
+into reality," it added.'Smart' technology Various firms, including Google, have been looking at developing niche technology.

 For its part, Google has already unveiled its Google Glass - the intelligent specs due to go on sale later this year.